Yellow fever: Vaccination

-Demand for yellow fever vaccine has continued to increase due to the growing number of countries implementing yellow fever vaccination as part of their routine immunization programmes.
+Demand for yellow fever vaccines has continued to increase due to the growing number of countries implementing yellow fever vaccination as part of their routine immunization programmes.
 Recent upsurges in yellow fever outbreaks in Angola (2015), the Democratic Republic of Congo (2016), Uganda (2016), and more recently in Nigeria and Brazil in 2017 have further increased demand, while straining global vaccine supply.
 Therefore, to vaccinate susceptible populations in preventive mass immunization campaigns during outbreaks, fractional dosing of the vaccine is being considered as a dose-sparing strategy to maximize limited vaccine supplies.
 Fractional dose yellow fever vaccination refers to administration of a reduced volume of vaccine dose, which has been reconstituted as per manufacturer recommendations.
 The first practical use of fractional dose yellow fever vaccination was in response to a large yellow fever outbreak in the Democratic Republic of the Congo in mid-2016.
 Available evidence shows that fractional dose yellow fever vaccination induces a level of immune response similar to that of the standard full dose.

 In March 2017, the WHO launched a vaccination campaign in Brazil with 3.5 million doses from an emergency stockpile.
 In March 2017 the WHO recommended vaccination for travellers to certain parts of Brazil.
 In March 2018, Brazil shifted its policy and announced it planned to vaccinate all 77.5 million currently unvaccinated citizens by April 2019.

 Compulsory vaccination

 Some countries in Asia are considered to be potentially in danger of yellow fever epidemics, as both mosquitoes with the capability to transmit yellow fever as well as susceptible monkeys are present.
 The disease does not yet occur in Asia.
-To prevent introduction of the virus, some countries demand previous vaccination of foreign visitors who have passed through yellow fever areas.
+To prevent the introduction of the virus, some countries demand previous vaccination of foreign visitors who have passed through yellow fever areas.
 Vaccination has to be proved by a vaccination certificate, which is valid 10 days after the vaccination and lasts for 10 years.
 Although the WHO on 17 May 2013 advised that subsequent booster vaccinations are unnecessary, an older (than 10 years) certificate may not be acceptable at all border posts in all affected countries.
 A list of the countries that require yellow fever vaccination is published by the WHO.
 If the vaccination cannot be given for some reason, dispensation may be possible.
 In this case, an exemption certificate issued by a WHO-approved vaccination center is required.
 Although 32 of 44 countries where yellow fever occurs endemically do have vaccination programmes, in many of these countries, less than 50% of their population is vaccinated.